 Perhaps you do want homeware, but you don’t want to be tied to a particular retailer.
 Set up a cash gift list and you can collect the money to spend in all of your favourite shops, with no restrictions.

 Or how about asking your wedding guests to contribute towards a piece of art?
 You will finally be able to buy that piece that you’ve had your eye on for years.
 You could even commission a completely bespoke work of art.
 You’ll be able to treasure it for years to come, and it will always remind you of your wedding day, and all the people that were there to celebrate with you.
-There are endless possibilities if you’re thinking about asking your friends and family for something a little more unconventional.
+There are endless possibilities if you’re thinking about asking your friends and family for an unconventional wedding gift.

 What will our wedding guests think?